8 Beautiful Beaches in Nerja You Must Visit

 How far is Nerja from the beach?

-Beaches surround Nerja, but if you stay in the upper part of it, it will take you approximately 10 to 15 minutes to walk to reach the beach.
+Beaches surround Nerja, but if you stay in the upper part of it, it will take you approximately 10 to 15 minutes to walk to the beach.

 What are the best beaches near Nerja?